 Price to Sales: Weighted harmonic average of the ratio of current share price to its trailing 12-months sales per share of each security holding invested in the portfolio.

-Return of capital: (ROC) is a payment that an investor receives as a portion of their original investment and that is not considered income or capital gains from the investment.
+Return of capital ("ROC"): A payment that an investor receives as a portion of their original investment and that is not considered income or capital gains from the investment.
 Note that a return of capital reduces an investor's adjusted cost basis.

 Share repurchase: A transaction whereby a company buys back its own shares from the marketplace.